 Other common early symptoms include slight stiffness or unusual fatigability of a limb, minor gait disturbances, difficulty with bladder control, vertigo, and mild affective disturbances; all usually indicate scattered CNS involvement and may be subtle.
+Fatigue is common.
 Excess heat (eg, warm weather, a hot bath, fever) may temporarily exacerbate symptoms and signs.

 Mild cognitive impairment is common.
 Apathy, poor judgment, or inattention may occur.
 Affective disturbances, including emotional lability, euphoria, or, most commonly, depression, are common.
 Depression may be reactive or partly due to cerebral lesions of MS. A few patients have seizures.